mark-schultz-wu/mark-schultz-wu.github.io/_posts/2020-10-15-DPsensitivity.md

 There are a couple of cool ideas this viewpoint raises.
 The most basic are *can you repeat this with other notions of sensitivity*?
-The "most ambitious" hope of this would to provide some unified "geometric" framework for sensitivity in differentiaal privacy.
+The "most ambitious" hope of this would to provide some unified "geometric" framework for sensitivity in differential privacy.

 Another kind of cool idea would be to connect this geometric intuition *directly* to differential privacy via things like the Laplace and Gaussian